skrub-data/skrub/doc/skrub_pipeline.rst

 Finally, we can get a pipeline that can be fitted and applied to data.

->>> pipeline = c.skb.get_pipeline()
+>>> pipeline = c.skb.get_learner()
 >>> pipeline.fit_transform({"a": 10, "b": 7})
 17

 Previews
 ~~~~~~~~

-As we saw above, we can call :meth:`.skb.eval() <Expr.skb.eval>` with a dictionary of
+As we saw above, we can call :meth:`.skb.eval() <DataOp.skb.eval>` with a dictionary of
 bindings to compute the result of a pipeline.
 However, to make interactive
 development easier without having to call ``eval()`` repeatedly, Skrub provides a
-way to preview the result of an expression.
+way to preview the result of a DataOp.
 When creating a variable, if we pass
 a value along with its name, Skrub will use that value to compute and preview
-the result of the expression.
+the result of the DataOp.

 >>> a = skrub.var("a", 10) # we pass the value 10 in addition to the name
 >>> b = skrub.var("b", 6)